 To put the whole thing together:

-When the cake has cooled, use our go-to floss method to level your cakes, and then sandwich them together using a generous, even layer of the chocolate buttercream.
+- When the cake has cooled, level your cakes, and then sandwich them together using a generous, even layer of the chocolate buttercream.